bionanoimaging/FourierTools.jl/docs/src/slidingdft.md

 A method to compute an SDFT is defined by three kinds of object types:

-* One for the method, which contains the fixed parameters that are needed by the algorithm to compute the SDFT.
+* One for the method (e.g. `sdft = SDFT(n)` in the previous example), which contains the fixed parameters that are needed by the algorithm to compute the SDFT.
-* Another for the iterator created by the function `sdft`, which binds a method with the target data series.
+* Another for the iterator created by calling the method as a function (`sdft(x)` in the example), which is thus bound with the target data series.
 * And yet another for the state of the iterator, which holds the information needed by the algorithm that depends on the data series and changes at each iteration.

-The internals of this package, implemented in the module `FourierTools.SlidingDFTs`, take care of the design of the iterator and state types, and of the creation of their instances.
+The internals of this package take care of the design of the iterator and state types, and of the creation of their instances.
 The only thing that has to be defined to create a new kind of SDFT is the `struct` of the method with the fixed parameters, and a few function methods dispatching on that type.

 Before explaining how to define such a struct, it is convenient to know the functions that can be used to extract the information that is stored in the state of SDFT iterators.
 There is a function for each one of the three kinds of variables presented in the general recursive equation above.